 Success stories that stand out for international firms involved in pharmaceutical manufacturing in Costa Rica include Roche and Merck.

 Roche is headquartered in Basel.
 Switzerland and has had operations in Costa Rica since 1973.
-The company has long been at the forefront of cancer research and treatment and has created medicines for breast, skin, colon, ovarian, lung and other cancers.
-Roche is a leader in tissue-based cancer and diagnostics, diabetes management and in-vitro diagnostics.
-It has also developed breakthrough treatments in ophthalmology and neuroscience.
+The company has long been at the forefront of cancer research and treatment and has created medicines for breast, skin, colon, ovarian, lung, and other cancers.
+Roche is a leader in tissue-based cancer and diagnostics, diabetes management, and in-vitro diagnostics.
+The company has also developed breakthrough treatments in ophthalmology and neuroscience.